glotzerlab/row/doc/src/guide/signac/python.md

-# Writing action commands in Python
+# Writing actions in Python

 In **row**, actions execute arbitrary **shell commands**.
 When your action is **Python** code, you must wrap it with command line parsing that takes directories as arguments.